And knowing when you’ll have your period can help you get prepared. So, check out the tips below.

 Figuring out your period can seem like a mystery – especially when you’re waiting for it to come.
 But it doesn’t need to be this way!

-It’s actually super easy to figure out when your period is due, when you know how!
-Knowing when you’ll have your period can be super helpful.
-So, here’s how.
+It’s actually super easy to know when your period is due, when you learn how!

-The typical menstrual cycle is 28 days.
-This means that most people will get their period just about every 28 days.
-In reality, that 28 number actually varies from girl to girl, woman to woman.
+A typical menstrual cycle is 28 days.
+This means that most people will get their period about every 28 days.
+In reality, that 28 number actually varies from girl to girl.
 A normal cycle can be anywhere between 21 and 35 days.

-Knowing when your period is due can also help you know when to stock up on period supplies, like ALWAYS Ultra pads or chocolate ice cream.
-You might also want to start wearing an ALWAYS Dailies panty liner in the run up to your period so you don’t get caught off guard when it arrives.
+Knowing when your period is due can also help you know when to stock up on period supplies, like Always Ultra pads or chocolate ice cream.